 With the Rolleiflex SLX of the seventies the factory introduced electronics in medium format photography.
 From a commercial point of view the electronics were revolutionary.
-By present technical standards the electronics are quite primitive and even for the seventies measure they were not as good as they should have been.
+By present technical standards the (outsourced) electronics are quite primitive and even for the seventies measure they were not as good as they should have been.
 There were quality issues with the first series.
-The ones that still work today will be good ones.
+The cameras that still work today will be good ones.
 Never the less the electronics are quite old by now.

 The SLX developed into the Rolleiflex System 6000.
-All major camera functions are electronically controlled and the common mechanical leaf shutter was replaced by an electronically controlled direct-drive leaf shutter capable of 1/1000 s exposures.
-The aperture too is operated by a direct-drive motor.
-The shutter is an original Rollei design and unique in photography.
+The camera has a detachable film magazine.
 At the time of introduction the 6008i was the most sophisticated MF camera on the market.
-Thanks to electronics the price was competitive with respect to the Hasselblad camera that was still a fully mechanical camera.
-Unfortunately that went for the SL66 as well and the 6000 killed the full mechanical SL66.
-For studio use a model 6001, lacking most of the refined multi-system auto-exposure module, is even more competitively priced.
-A unique feature of the 6008i is the 4560 magazine for 4.5 x 6 cm exposures.
+Thanks to electronics the price was competitive with respect to the Hasselblad camera that still was a fully mechanical camera.
+Unfortunately that was also the case with the SL 66 and the System 6000 mainly killed the SL 66 and not the Hasselblad.

 In February 2002 a new Auto Focus Rolleiflex 6008 AF came on to the market.
 A world first in 6 x 6 cm photography!
 With new Schneider Kreuznach optics it features full Auto Focus, faster than 645 cameras by other manufacturers.
 With non-AF Rollei System 6000 optics the camera showed "in focus" confirmation.
 In medium format AF lots of glass have to be moved when focusing.
 That makes medium format AF a bit slower than 35 mm AF.
 At present (2019) the 6008 AF is difficult to repair.
 The electronic boards are unavailable.
 The situation for the 6008i is better.

 This is not a complete listing of all SLX and System 6000 cameras.
 The range began with the SLX.
 Then came the 6006, 6002 and the 6008 professional, 6008 professional SRC 1000 and the 6003 professional SRC 1000.
 The numbering is quite confusing.
-I have omited the SLX and 6002 from the list.
+I have omitted the SLX and 6002 from the list.
 I feel there is not enough room for another column.
 Another reason is that the features of these basic models are quite different from the listed models and having them in one list would be complicated and even more confusing.

 The present list is partly based on work by others.
 The origin is uncertain but I have found a System 6000 Data Sheet that could be the original source.
 Several web-versions were in the public domain for years.
 The present list is updated and edited.
 I have listed the focusing screen that was original to the body but that does not guarantee it is still in the camera.
-The screens of the Rolleiflex TLRs GX and later, the SL66 and all SLX and System 6000 cameras are interchangeable. "yes" means: function available or accessory can be used. "no" means: function not available or accessory cannot be used.
+The screens of the Rolleiflex TLRs GX and later, the SL 66 and all SLX and System 6000 cameras are interchangeable. "yes" means: function available or accessory can be used. "no" means: function not available or accessory cannot be used.

 The sophisticated Magazine 4560 was introduced in October 1996.
 It is possible to switch between landscape and portrait format by simply turning the back.
 There is no need to turn the entire camera 90 degrees!
 Attention: this goes for the backs labelled “4560” only.
 There is an earlier 4.5 x 6 cm back without the turning feature.
 The Magazine 4560 is suitable for cameras having the third generation micro-processor and a detachable film stage.
 In other words: the 6008i and later cameras.
 Earlier cameras could (still can?) be adapted at the factory but in todays market it would make more sense to purchase a suitable camera body.